-- Healthcare professionals should be prepared to help their patients to quit tobacco smoking and tobacco use in any form and should be knowledgeable about nicotine replacement therapies and nicotine containing e-cigarettes so they can answer questions if asked or be able to direct people to the most up to date source of information.
+- Healthcare professionals should be prepared to help their patients to quit tobacco smoking and tobacco use in any form and should be knowledgeable about nicotine replacement therapies, non-nicotine treatments (cytisine and bupropion) and nicotine containing e-cigarettes so they can answer questions if asked or be able to direct people to the most up to date source of information.
 PCRS has developed clinical resources to support this learning. - All HCPs should receive VBA training.
-The National Centre for Smoking Cessation Training (NCSCT) has a short and practical e-learning training module for people in primary care. - People should be offered the most effective but also the least harmful methods first to support a quit attempt.
-This includes VBA, and behavioural support, with current medicinal options being nicotine replacement therapy usually in a combination of short- and long-acting options options and bupropion. - People wishing to use a nicotine containing e-cigarette to support a quit attempt should be advised that it is at least as effective as NRT, is safer than using tobacco but is less safe than NRT. - People should be encouraged to obtain their e-cigarette and liquids from reputable, licensed sources. - People in England should take advantage, if available to them, of the NHS Stop Smoking Service 'Swap to Stop' free vaping starter kits. - People currently using an e-cigarette to support a quit attempt and not wishing to use alternative NRT options should be supported to continue their quit attempt using their preferred strategy. - o All individuals using e-cigarettes to support a quit attempt should be supported in cutting down the level of nicotine at a rate that still enables them to abstain from smoking tobacco with a view to ultimately stopping nicotine as well.
+The National Centre for Smoking Cessation Training (NCSCT) has a short and practical e-learning training module12 for people in primary care. - People should be offered the most effective but also the least harmful methods first to support a quit attempt.
+This includes VBA, and behavioural support, with current medicinal options being nicotine replacement therapy usually in a combination of short- and long-acting options, bupropion, and cytisine. - People wishing to use a nicotine containing e-cigarette to support a quit attempt should be advised that it is at least as effective as NRT, is safer than using tobacco but is less safe than NRT, bupropion and cytisine. - o People should be encouraged to obtain their ecigarette and liquids from reputable, licensed sources. - People in England should take advantage, if available to them, of the NHS Stop Smoking Service 'Swap to Stop' free vaping starter kits. - People currently using an e-cigarette to support a quit attempt and not wishing to use alternative NRT options should be supported to continue their quit attempt using their preferred strategy. - o All individuals using e-cigarettes to support a quit attempt should be supported in cutting down the level of nicotine at a rate that still enables them to abstain from smoking tobacco with a view to ultimately stopping nicotine as well.
 This should not be done at the expense of relapsing to smoking and patients should be supported in longer-term NRT if they so choose.